awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 where all of these values are required:

-- INSTANCE-NAME is the name of your EC2 instance
+- INSTANCE-NAME is the name of your EC2 instance.
-- INSTANCE-ID is the ID of your EC2 instance
+- INSTANCE-ID is the ID of your EC2 instance.
-- ALARM-NAME is the name of the alarm
+- ALARM-NAME is the name of the alarm.

 The unit test requires all of these values in *config.json*, except for ALARM-NAME.